voidlizard/hopc/README.md

   - Erlang-style message-passing multitasking
   - Generally for embeded programming purposes

-Currently under hard development, this is even not an alpha version yet.
+Currently under heavy development, this is even not an alpha version yet.

 The nearest goal is to get compact, optimized as possible closure-converted C code to run on MSP430 MCU (16 bits, 55Kb ROM, 4 - 16 Kb of RAM)